Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/03-Phase3-Infrastructure-WHOIS.md

 ## 3.5 Wyoming Shell Company Pattern

-The registration address `30 N Gould St, Ste R, Sheridan, WY 82801` is a registered agent address — a commercial mail forwarding service, not a physical operations office.
+The registration address `30 N Gould St, Ste R, Sheridan, WY 82801` is a registered agent address; a commercial mail forwarding service, not a physical operations office.
 Wyoming is a preferred jurisdiction for threat-actor-linked shell companies for the following reasons:

 | Factor | Detail |
 |---|---|